 I am so grateful for Steiner’s insights into children and his creation of a teaching method based on the arts rather than the tests!!!

 Are you ready to learn more about the Waldorf approach and how to apply it at home?
-My toolkit, Waldorf Homeschooling Simplified, can help.
+My toolkit, Homeschool Simplicity Bundle, can help.
 Gain a full understanding of the method along with guidance on how to plan for and customize your homeschool lessons.

 The Steiner Cafe is a place to explore and reflect on the lectures that Rudolf Steiner gave at the Teacher’s Seminar in 1919, the very first Waldorf teacher training.